Your Roth IRA Retirement Plan

 However, there are exceptions to these rules.

-They're called qualified distributions, and they allow you to withdraw funds without penalty for special purposes, such as funding of education expenses and the purchase of a first home.
+They allow you to make early withdrawals without paying a penalty if your withdrawals are for certain things, such as funding education expenses or the purchase of a first home.

 As a general rule, you can fund your Roth IRA with any combination of the following investment vehicles...